chapel-lang/chapel/doc/rst/technotes/extern.rst

 pointed-to type T should be one that is supported in C interoperability if the c_ptr(T) is used for C interoperability.
 The c_ptr(T) type supports indexing to get a reference to the i'th element (starting from 0).

+The c_ptr(void) type is an opaque C pointer.
+Since the type is void (unknown), there is no way to dereference this pointer.
+Normally, a C function will return the void pointer, which will be passed to other C functions.

 c_ptrConst(T)
 ~~~~~~~~~~~~~